Spotify valued at nearly $30 billion in unusual Wall Street debut

 Unlike traditional IPOs, Spotify did not raise new capital.
 Instead it simply listed existing shares directly on the stock exchange without relying on underwriters to attract investors, set a price and stabilize the stock as it begins trading.

-Spotify is said to have hired market maker Citadel Securities for a limited role in setting an opening price based on buy and sell orders.
+Spotify selected market maker Citadel Securities for a role in setting an opening price based on buy and sell orders.
 The price discovery process was unusually long.

 The unusual IPO process had analysts effectively throwing up their hands about what to expect after Spotify went public.
 They don't even know what to call the event.